 In 1991 Deb [DMin ’14] and her husband, Larry, planted Light and Life Christian Fellowship in Long Beach, California, growing the church over the years into a large, multiethnic urban congregation.
 Along the way, the Walkemeyers found themselves moving into roles that were distinct but harmonizing: Larry, the charismatic speaker and “activator” of ministries at the church; Deb, the “arranger” who knew how to negotiate details and bring people together to make vision into reality.

 The church thrived, generating over a dozen more church plants nationally and several international church networks.
-Deb thrived as well, supplementing her organizational aptitude with counseling skills from a master’s degree in Marital and Family Therapy from Fuller.
+Deb thrived as well, supplementing her organizational aptitude with counseling skills from a master’s degree in Marriage and Family Therapy from Fuller.
 It seemed the perfect scenario.

 As time passed, though, Deb began encountering roadblocks that she noticed seemed not to hinder Larry’s life.
 When she proposed ideas within her denomination for empowering, connecting, and resourcing women ministers in new ways, she felt shut down.